forge-lab/upmax/Readme.txt

 Although the matplotlib must be installed, as explained in the ADDITIONAL REQUIREMENTS section.

+Furthermore, the artifact also contains the logs from the run just using the representative subset (representative_subset_10_instances) in the zip: tacas23-artifact-eval-logs.zip.
+These results were obtained using an Intel(R) Xeon(R) Silver 4110 CPU @ 2.10GHz with a timeout of 180s and a memory limit of 8 Gb.

-The source code for UpMax is also publicly available at https://github.com/forge-lab/upmax This repository should not be used to reproduce the artifact but it contains the current version of the tool and will continue to be developed and shared with the research community.
+The source code for UpMax is also publicly available at https://github.com/forge-lab/upmax This repository should not be used to reproduce the artifact, but it contains the current version of the tool and will continue to be developed and shared with the research community.